Towards Brill-Noether Theory for Spectral Curves: Abstract

 \section{Abstract}

-We investigate Brill-Noether loci of two kinds of spectral curves: double covers whose branch locus is a canonical divisor and spectral covers of the projective line.
-Our techniques are based on the Hitchin correspondence and Higgs bundles.
+We study Brill-Noether loci of three kinds of spectral curves: classical spectral curves as introduced by Hitchin, spectral curves over the projective line and double covers whose branch locus is a canonical divisor.
+Our techniques are based on the Beauville-Narasimhan-Ramanan correspondence: We push down line bundles on the spectral curve to the base curve and then we study the Higgs bundles obtained in this way.

-For the first kind our results determine the gonality sequence, when the rank of the linear system is much smaller than the genus.
-For this the curve and the branch divisor are assumed to be general.
-In the second case we compute dimensions of the finer splitting loci if these spaces are non-empty.
-We compare this result with the existing literature about general curves with a fixed gonality.
+For the first kind we study the spaces of pencils in the Picard variety of a classical spectral curve in detail.
+In the case of spectral curves over the projective line we deal with their splitting loci which refine the Brill-Noether loci in the Picard variety.
+We compute their dimensions and investigate whether they are smooth.
+For the third kind we determine the gonality sequence when the rank of the linear system is much smaller than the genus.
+For this the base curve and the branch divisor are assumed to be general.